softwarerero/meteor-accounts-t9n/README.md

 ## Version 2.0.0
 The second generation of meteor-accounts-t9n is able to run with `npm` alone.
 This means it can even be used with plain Node.js applications, not only within Meteor, see in `./examples/npm` how this could work.
+In Version 2.2.0 the examples have moved to the seperate repository https://github.com/softwarerero/meteor-accounts-t9n-examples.

 When using `npm` the translation files will no longer be eagerly loaded.
 Several people asked for this feature to safe bandwidth and it is possible now, this closes #161.